 - In the 8th

-Free for children under 18 years old (under 26 years old if EU citizen)
+Free for under 18s (under 26s if EU citizen)

-Museum of the Legion of Honor and the Orders of Chivalry
+Museum of the Legion of Honour and Orders of Chivalry

 For those who love medals and decorations.
 Closed Monday, Tuesday + January 1st, May 1st, Ascension Day, August 15th, November 1st, December 24th and 25th